All Episodes

 Yeah.

-And the one thing that they continue to show folks, as far as I'm concerned, is they have not and are not ready uh to earn our trust in defending this nation's national security.
+And the one thing that they continue to show folks, as far as I'm concerned, is they have not and are not ready to earn our trust in defending this nation's national security.

-Uh they they look out over the landscape.
+They look out over the landscape.

-This Maliki is an enemy.
+This Malachi is an enemy.

-Uh Bush is the enemy.
+Bush is the enemy.

-Uh any anti-terror policy on the part of the United States is bad because it just creates more terrorists.
+Any anti-terror policy on the part of the United States is bad because it just creates more terrorists.

 Look at who their friends are, the French.